richelleqin/PyCitySchools_Analysis/README.md

     - Scores by school size
         - Applying the same logic to school size, the number is slightly lower than the original dataset after removing grade 9 Thomas High School.
     - Scores by school type
         - Similar to school size and school spending, the number is slightly lower than the original dataset after removing grade 9 Thomas High School.
+## Summary
+After reading and math scores for the ninth grade Thomas High School students were replaced with NaNs, four major changes occurred.
+1)